owid/etl/docs/architecture/metadata/structuring-yaml.md

           {definitions.conflict_type_estimate}
 ```

-Line breaks and trailing whitespaces can be tricky when using templates.
+Be cautious with line breaks and trailing whitespace when utilizing templates.
 Despite using good defaults, you might end up experimenting a lot to get the desired result.